 Dr. Mintzer's Basic Hygiene Instructions for Teeth & Implants: One size does not fit all!

 Toothpaste: The basic ingredients in a "decent," commercial toothpaste are a grit abrasive to remove stain from the surface of teeth and fluoride, to make the exposed part of the tooth more resistant to decay.
 That's it.
 The rest are flavors and things that bubble, pretty much.
 Toothpastes are somewhat over-rated.
 Some toothpastes contain "whiteners" and rarely, antiseptics.
+Be careful of claims made that the toothpaste can detoxify bacteria, as this is marketing based upon little science (yes, I'm talking to you, Crest).
 For implants and crowns, toothpaste does little or nothing.

 Fluoride: Makes teeth "stronger" by resisting acids produced by bacteria.
 It's a good thing!
 Santa Barbara does not fluoridate its public drinking water like most metropolitan districts do, unfortunately, but studies show that the best time to be exposed to fluoride is from age 2 - 12 years old anyway, when teeth are forming.
 Alternately, you can have fluoride treatments during your hygiene visits, but these are less effective than early exposure to fluoride.
 The overall caries rate had reduced tremendously, though, and evidence points to fluoride exposure in toothpastes, which are often consumed during brushing by toddlers and youth.

 Mouth Rinses (Over the Counter): Listerine and compatible rinses are supported by decades of use as effective antiseptics.
-Most contain alcohol, which can dessicate, or dry tissue but do kill "germs by the millions," like the advertising says, albeit only in a lab petri dish.
+Most contain alcohol, which can desiccate, or dry tissue but do kill "germs by the millions," like the advertising says, albeit only in a lab petri dish.
 Still, they're effective for daily use.
+You can start by using drug store hydrogen peroxide for 30 sec brushing prior to Listerine.

 Floss and Interproximal Brushes: Best for between the teeth, the rule of thumb is to use the biggest instrument that will fit easily between your teeth.
 Sometimes difficult to master; our hygienists can show you how.
 I like the Soft-Picks from Sunstar/Gum to substitute for flossing once weekly.